Click to Skip Ahead

 5. Bald Marking

-This horse marking is a white area that’s broader than a blaze and one that takes up the majority of the horse’s face.
+This horse marking is a white area that’s broader than a blaze and takes up the majority of the horse’s face.
 Most bald-faced horses have blue eyes.
 This marking is common among paint horses.

 The 5 Common Leg Markings on Horses